MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Mitigating Data Heterogeneity in Federated Learning with Data Augmentation. [[paper]](https://arxiv.org/abs/2206.09979)
+  - Artur Back de Luca, Guojun Zhang, Xi Chen, Yaoliang Yu.
+  - Key Word: Federated Learning; Domain Generalization; Data Augmentation.
+  - <details><summary>Digest</summary> While many approaches in DG tackle data heterogeneity from the algorithmic perspective, recent evidence suggests that data augmentation can induce equal or greater performance.
+Motivated by this connection, we present federated versions of popular DG algorithms, and show that by applying appropriate data augmentation, we can mitigate data heterogeneity in the federated setting, and obtain higher accuracy on unseen clients.
+Equipped with data augmentation, we can achieve state-of-the-art performance using even the most basic Federated Averaging algorithm, with much sparser communication.

 - How robust are pre-trained models to distribution shift? [[paper]](https://arxiv.org/abs/2206.08871)
   - Yuge Shi, Imant Daunhawer, Julia E. Vogt, Philip H.S.
 Torr, Amartya Sanyal.
   - Key Word: Distribution Shifts; Self-Supervised Pre-Trainig.